Our Real Detroit Wedding: January 13, 2018

 - Mike Staff Productions: Wedding DJ & Videography

 “Our Mike Staff experience was great!
-From handpicking our DJ, through the wedding day.
+From handpicking our wedding DJ, through the wedding day.
 We received helpful emails between, Kyle Z and Daniel were both professional and talented.
 We will (and already have) recommended Mike Staff for a painless process and wonderful people to work with.” – Happy Bride, Tatum

 Our Love Story